 The player should create a number of things that the character is passionate about, at least 3, rating these from 1 to 5.
-The sum of all passions should add up to 10.
-For any connection for which the character has a negative net energy the player must take an associated passion that relates to that connection (such that if the connection were lost, the character would not have access to the passion), or an obligation (see Below).
-The passion or obligation explains why the character has this https://wiki.wishray.com/ Printed on 2025/06/23 06:46 net negative energy connection, and hasn't just been rid of it at some point in the past.
-A passion offsetting a negative net energy connection must be rated so that the sum of the two figures is zero or greater.
-For instance, if a denizen has a connection with a -3 net energy, then the passion must be 3 or higher.
+The sum of all Passions should add up to 10.
+For any connection, for which the character has a negative net energy, the player must take an associated passion that relates to that connection (such that if the connection were lost, the character would not have access to the passion).
+The passion explains why the character has this net negative energy connection, and hasn't just been rid of it at some point in the past.